siggame/Joueur.cpp/README.md

 This client has been tested and confirmed to work on the Campus rc##xcs213 Linux machines, but it can work on your own Windows/Linux/Mac machines if you desire.

-Also make sure **NOT** to try to compile this in your S-Drive.
-MST's system for managing the S-Drive will mess with file permissions, which will cause complication to fail.
-You can clone it outside the S-Drive and use an SCP program like [WinSCP](https://winscp.net/eng/download.php) to edit the files in Windows using whatever IDE you want if you want to code in Windows, but compile in Linux.
+Also make sure **NOT** to try to compile this in your Missouri S&T S-Drive.
+This is not a fault with the client, but rather the school's S-Drive implimentation changing some file permissions during run time.
+We cannot control this.
+Instead, we recommend cloning your repo outside the S-Drive and use an SCP program like [WinSCP](https://winscp.net/eng/download.php) to edit the files in Windows using whatever IDE you want if you want to code in Windows, but compile in Linux.

 ### Linux